-- Clothing or apparel which advertises or promotes drugs, drug use, alcohol, consumption of alcohol, tobacco, e-cigs, nicotine, tobacco use. - Clothing or apparel which contains obscene comments or designs, lewd or vulgar comments, or embodies sexual implication. - Clothing or apparel which contains any message directed toward or intended to harass, threaten, or demean an individual or group because of gender, color, race, religion, handicap, national origin, or sexual orientation (e.g. swastika, etc.). - Clothing or apparel which contains a message of illegal conduct. - Tops which expose bare skin in the abdomen area.
+- Clothing or apparel which advertises or promotes drugs, drug use, alcohol, consumption of alcohol, tobacco, e-cigs, nicotine, tobacco use. - Clothing or apparel which contains obscene comments or designs, lewd or vulgar comments, or embodies sexual implication. - Clothing or apparel which contains any message directed toward or intended to harass, threaten, or demean an individual or group because of gender, color, race, religion, handicap, national origin, or sexual orientation (e.g. swastika, etc.).

+- Clothing or apparel which contains a message of illegal conduct. - Tops which expose bare skin in the abdomen area.
 Tank tops or sleeveless tops must be close-fitting in the armpit area.
 No spaghetti straps.
-Halter tops/dresses or tube tops/dresses are not acceptable. - No chains, no appearance of underwear, no headgear, no sunglasses.

-- Sheer and/or revealing clothing is not allowed, and a reasonable level of modesty is expected. - Costuming, such as using facial markings, Halloween-type costumes, wigs, etc. is prohibited - Neither wheeled shoes, heelys, roller skates, roller blades or similar footwear are allowed
+Halter tops/dresses or tube tops/dresses are not acceptable. - No appearance of underwear, no hats or hoods, no sunglasses. - Sheer and/or revealing clothing is not allowed, and a reasonable level of modesty is expected. - Costuming, such as using facial markings, Halloween-type costumes, wigs, etc. is prohibited - Neither wheeled shoes, heelys, roller skates, roller blades or similar footwear are allowed - Carrying or wearing blankets during the school day